densmoreb1/Cybersecurity-Suite/intro.md

 The purpose of this project is to teach me more about cybersecurity and all the things that come with it.
 Programming, networking, and operating systems.

-I plan to create a small suite of scripts that will have two differnt purposes.
+I plan to create a small suite of scripts that will have two different purposes.
 Half be used to gather information about a target.
 The other half will be used to attack a target.

 ## Background / Prior Knowledge

 I have very little background with cybersecurity.
-The field of cybersecurity I am interested in includes a lot of networking, programming, and knowlege about the three main operating systems, linux, MacOS, and Windows.
+The field of cybersecurity I am interested in includes a lot of networking, programming, and knowledge about the three main operating systems, linux, MacOS, and Windows.
 I know a little bit about networking which will most likely have the steepest learning curve.
 I know a lot about programming, and a medium amount of operating systems.

 ## Description

 <!-- Why -->
 The purpose of this project will be for me and others to gain a better understand on certain concepts and tools used by penetration testers.
-Some of the tools can be hard to understand what they are doing and I hope to create an enviroment that will be easy to understand.
+Some of the tools can be hard to understand what they are doing and I hope to create an environment that will be easy to understand.
 Whoever is using this is interested in learning how to use the production tools.

 <!-- What -->
 I will be creating my own suite of applications or scripts that will do two important things when conducting a pentest.
 Information gathering and exploitation.
-Another thing it will do is teach the user how to use the real tools in a bigger enviroment.
-My suite will be a learning enviroment for people new to pentesting.
+Another thing it will do is teach the user how to use the real tools in a bigger environment.
+My suite will be a learning environment for people new to pentesting.

 <!-- Who -->
 The people that will be using this will be people who are new to pentesting.
-They don't have any knowlege about the tools used to conduct information gathering or exploitation.
+They don't have any knowledge about the tools used to conduct information gathering or exploitation.
 But they are interested in learning them.
 I will provide a simple interface that will explain what the scripts are doing and how they can be helpful when conducting a pentest.

 <!-- Where -->
 I will developing this in Visual Studio Code.
 I will create an simple application that will give the user the option of learning a certain amount of tools.